alexdln/contection/README.md

     - `newStore` - Current store state (or selected keys if `keys` is provided)
     - `prevStore` - Previous store state (or selected keys). `undefined` on first call
     - `prevMutatedStore` - Previous result of the mutation function. `undefined` on first call
+  - `enabled?: boolean | ((store: Store) => boolean)` - Condition to enable or disable the subscription.
+If `true` or function returns `true`, the subscription is active.
+If `false` or function returns `false`, the subscription is disabled.
+When this value changes, the hook will automatically resubscribe.

 **Returns:** Subscribed store data or computed value if mutation function is provided